Cray-HPE/docs-csm/install/boot_livecd_virtual_iso.md

 <a name="hpe-ilo-bmcs"></a>
 #### HPE iLO BMCs

-HPE iLO BMCs allow for booting directly from an HTTP accessible ISO location.
+HPE iLO BMCs allow for booting directly from an HTTP-accessible ISO location.

-> Here you can insert the Virtual Media URL, select Boot on Next Reset, and click Insert Media
+> Enter the `Virtual Media URL`, select `Boot on Next Reset`, and click `Insert Media`.

 ![Screen Shot of iLO BMC Virtual Media Mount](../img/bmc-virtual-media-ilo.png)

-> Next go ahead and reboot by select reset in the top right menu control option
+> Next reboot by selecting `Reset` in the top right power menu.

 ![Screen Shot of iLO BMC Reboot](../img/bmc-reboot-ilo.png)

-> Open up the virtual terminal by choosing the `HTML5 Console` option when clicking the terminal image in the bottom left corner.
+> Open the virtual terminal by choosing the `HTML5 Console` option when clicking the terminal image in the bottom left corner.

 > **`NOTE`** It may appear that the boot is stalled at a line of `EXT4-fs (loop1): mounted ...` or `Starting dracut pre-mount hook...`.
 This is the step when it actually begins downloading the ISO's squashfs root file system and can take a few minutes